Registration

 • The option Maximum Stars Fitted defines the maximum number of stars to be searched for in each frame (default 2000).
 The larger this value, the more stars will potentially be detected, resulting in a longer detection but more accurate registration.

-• Finally, the last option, Match stars in selection, if you want to perform the Global Star Alignment algorithm within the selected area in the reference image.
-If no selection are done, this option is ignored.
+• Use the option, Match stars in selection, if you want to perform the Global Star Alignment algorithm within the selected area in the reference image.
+If no selection is done, this option is ignored.

 Siril command line

-The option -maxstars= will specify the maximum number of star to find within each frame (must be between 100 and 2000).
+-maxstars= will specify the maximum number of stars to find within each frame (must be between 100 and 2000).
 With more stars, a more accurate registration can be computed, but will take more time to run.

 The pixel interpolation method can be specified with the -interp= argument followed by one of the methods in the list no[ne], ne[arest], cu[bic], la[nczos4], li[near], ar[ea]}.
 If none is passed, the transformation is forced to shift and a pixel-wise shift is applied to each image without any interpolation.